 Teaching Areas & Interests:

 During my residency, I received a teaching certificate from Rutgers University-Ernest Mario School of Pharmacy and served as an adjunct professor to provide didactic and small group lectures in the following courses: Medication Therapy Management II and Lab, Seminar and Research Methods I and II, Pharmacy Forum and Colloquium I-V, and Self Care.
-I am currently teaching Pharmacy Practice Skills Laboratory 3 Sterile Compounding, and serve as the director for the hematology/oncology section of Integrated Pharmacotherapy.
-I enjoy mentoring pharmacy students on career development and educating them in oncology.
+I currently serve as the course director for the hematology/oncology section of Integrated Pharmacotherapy and Pharmacy Practice Skills Laboratory 3 Sterile Compounding.
+I enjoy mentoring pharmacy students on career development and research.
 I served as a pharmacy preceptor for parenteral nutrition, internal medicine, and drug information.
 I enjoy traveling to universities throughout the US to deliver lectures on post-doctoral opportunities for pharmacists in the pharmaceutical industry.